Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It’s a short hop to wonder if cat whiskers are anything like the shorter, stiffer hairs that sprout out of a dog’s muzzle, and yes, they are!
 Just like with cats, a dog’s whiskers help them navigate in low light, sense objects, and convey their emotions.

-The difference is that dogs have more numerous but shorter whiskers, with up to 20 roughly shorter whiskers on each side of their muzzle for a total of 40 whiskers.
-That sounds impressive, but dogs don’t actually rely on whiskers as heavily as cats do.
+The difference is that dogs have more numerous but shorter whiskers, with up to 20 roughly shorter whiskers on each side of their muzzle for a total of 40 whiskers (on average).
+That sounds impressive; however, a dog’s primary hunting method is different from that of a cat’s, which is probably why their whiskers appear different.

 Do Cats Lose Their Balance Without Whiskers?

 You may have heard that a cat will lose their balance if their whiskers are cut or damaged, but that’s really an urban myth stemming from a fundamental misunderstanding about what whiskers exactly do.
-Cats can detect air currents, movement, and tiny changes to their environment through their whiskers, and such things can look like black cat magic if you don’t know any better.
+Cats detect changes in their environment through their whiskers (whenever anything causes them to bend), and such things can look like black cat magic if you don’t know any better.

 It’s a lot more nuanced than that, though, and it all goes back to the ear.
 Like us humans, cats’ ears act as tiny accelerometers that help orient their bodies, maintaining their balance.
+In addition, their balance is also mediated by their cerebellum (a structure in their brain) and other components of their nervous system.
 Whiskers aren’t involved in that and don’t have any direct effect on balance, but they do have an effect.

 For instance, a cat who loses whiskers on one side of their muzzle will seem to “miss” objects on that side and have a harder time navigating around their familiar home.
 However, that does not actually have anything to do with their innate sense of balance, which remains excellent even with some missing whiskers.